 My wife is a doctor and has symptoms, should I stand down from my job at the pharmacy?

 Your wife should get tested.
 The swab result will guide the decision on whether she is a confirmed case, a probable case, or not a case.
-You should stand down until that decision is made by the Medical Officer of Health.

 A suspect case who, following investigation and testing, returns a negative test is considered ‘not a case.’
 They should be advised to remain in isolation until 48 hours after their symptoms resolve.
-If your partner is not a case and you are symptom free, you can return to work.
+If your partner is not a case and you are symptom free, you can go to work.